 Newspapers flourished in the Industrial Revolution

-As we already mentioned in the previous paragraph; the history of newspapers was highly influenced by the Industrial Revolution; because it generated giant presses capable of printing 10,000 papers per hour.
+As we already mentioned in the previous paragraph; the Industrial Revolution highly influenced the history of newspapers; because it generated giant presses capable of printing 10,000 papers per hour.
 It also contributed to the massive growth in the newspaper industry – from 2,526 newspapers in 1850 to more than 11,000 newspapers by 1880!
 And by 1890, some papers boasted circulation above one million copies.
 Wasn’t this simply amazing?

 But the Industrial Revolution also brought other improvements to the world of newspapers.
 People invented and developed lots of amazing technologies that made it possible to feature detailed illustrations, published as pictorial weeklies.
 Studies say that the reporters’ sketches inspired the illustrations.
 Later, revolutionary technology discovered photographs and every publisher started to insert photographs in their newspapers.

 Moving on with the history of newspapers to the early twentieth century when journalists began to include modern features such as banner headlines, photos, illustrations, and comics; in addition to the political and event news that has always been newspaper staples.
 These are important elements that we still see today in newspapers.

 But though the addition of color changed the design of the newspapers and made them even more popular; they began to face serious competition with the mass production of the radio beginning in the 1920s and television beginning in the 1940s.
 News over the radio was immediately available rather than waiting for the next day to wake up and buy the newspaper.
 And then, television became the primary medium to influence public opinion.
 The news formats on television were a lot more engaging when compared to print or radio because it was something modern and way faster.
 The concept of primetime was invented and people were glued to their television sets between 8 pm – 10 pm to catch the latest political, sports, and weather updates.